Warning: Occasional pithy humor and light-hearted sarcasm ahead.

 In many ways it feels like an alien technology showed up in our neck of the woods in this Milky Way galaxy, and everyone is trying to wrap their heads around it.

 The problem is that these human hallucinations aren’t just incorrect—they’re expensive.
 They turn into roadmaps, budgets, and organizational decisions.
-And that’s when “magic” stops being fun.

-Which is why I flinch a little every time I see a certain phrase making the rounds…
+Which is why I flinch a little bit every time I see a certain phrase making the rounds…

 Beyond the Infinite ♾️